I’m Too Sexy for My Genes

 Her illness prompted my gynecologist to begin a personal campaign to get me to the genetic specialists at Cedars Sinai in Los Angeles.
 And when my sister passed away, without having opted for genetic screening, my doc turned up the heat.
 She REALLY wanted me to be screened for Ovarian / Breast Cancer (they are related) gene mutations.
 So I succumbed.
 This time, I had no excuse, because I knew I wanted to know, but in the year past, my insurance would not have covered such a test.
 This was not the case this time around.
 My insurance covered 90% of the screening.
 I also learned insurance companies are prohibited by law from discriminating based on genetic testing.

 I’ll cut to the chase here.
-I went in for the screening, and then went in for my results, and more to the shock of the genetics counselors than to myself, I tested positive for the BRCA2 Gene Mutation.The shock was because even with TEN FRIGGIN SIBLINGS, I had only one first degree relative with ovarian cancer, and none with breast cancer (although the BRCA2 gene is indicative of late onset cancers – so the risk increases with age).
-None of us is absolutely certain whether our father’s cancer – which was only discovered two days prior to his death – and running rampant throughout his mid-section – was prostate or pancreatic cancer – or not – (also high-risk cancers for BRCA2 mutation carriers).
+I went in for the screening, and then went in for my results, and more to the shock of the genetics counselors than to myself, I tested positive for the BRCA2 Genetic Mutation.The shock was because even with TEN FRIGGIN SIBLINGS, I had only one first degree relative with ovarian cancer, and none with breast cancer (although the BRCA2 gene is indicative of the risk increasing with age).
+None of us is absolutely certain whether our father’s cancer – which was only discovered two days prior to his death – and running rampant throughout his mid-section – was prostate, stomach or pancreatic cancer – or not – (also high-risk cancers for BRCA2 mutation carriers).
 Our mother did not have it (she had lymphoma).
 There was a second degree relative with Ovarian tumors at a young age, but that was about it!
 So yes, the genetics experts at Cedars were quite surprised.

 That is my mom, Nereide Frances Padalino Sherwood, holding my oldest brother, with my dad, Orville Joseph Sherwood.